 No recipe here!
 I just caramelized some onions, cooked some sirloin steak, and fried an egg.
 Then I put them on the bun with some mayonnaise and served with fries.

-This was a great week!
+This was a great week; the food from Chile is delicious!
 I’m seeing a pattern in South American countries putting eggs on things so that definitely makes me partial to their meals.
-My favorites were probably the charquican and churrasco a lo pobre.
+My favorite dishes were probably the charquican and churrasco a lo pobre.

 Next week, I’ll be cooking food from China.